 Just so we’re clear: By Grandma’s peanut butter biscuits I mean Grandma’s peanut butter cookies.
 Cookies are called biscuits in Australia.
 And what Americans call biscuits resembles what we call scones.
 What Americans call scones are more like what we call rock scones.
-I plan to share our favourite scone recipe soon, too.
+You can check out our scone recipe too.

 They made their Blogtober debut

 I posted about my Grandma’s peanut butter biscuits as part of our Facebook Blogtober challenge.
 It was actually part of our first and most popular Blogtober post.
 I promised to share the recipe – this is me finally getting around to it (Procrastinators’ Club, anyone?).
 In my defence, I was busy baking a lot of cupcakes and Christmas cookies…

 Some things are hard when you are so far away

 One of the biggest downfalls to living on the other side of the world in a different time zone is that you can’t always just ring home when you want some information.
 Of course, I’m talking about the kind of information that’s not available online.
 What was the name of cousin Evan’s second child?
 Have you shown Grandpa a copy of the photo from the zoo (which photo you might ask – we do go to a lot of zoos)?
 How much sugar was in the rhubarb recipe?